HarrialX/pursuing-up-to-date/README.md

-### An updating reading list towards GNN or GNN-based security topics
+### An updating reading list towards ML or DNN-based security topics